Waco Truck Accident Attorney

 Truckers owe a duty of care to other road users.
 That duty includes keeping their truck in good working condition; not overloading their truck when making deliveries; abiding by the regulations by keeping accurate log books; and driving with care.
 If they breach any of their duties, and that breach causes an accident, for instance, a poorly maintained truck that experiences brake failure and crashes into other vehicles, then the next question to ask is whether their breach was the proximate cause of any injuries that occur.

-It is near impossible to give an exact figure for how much compensation you can expect.
+It is near impossible to give an exact figure for how much compensation you can expect after a Texas truck accident.
 However, your lawyer may be able to give you an estimate based on similar cases that they have handled in the past.
 At Craft Law Firm, we have taken on some of the largest companies in the world, including automotive manufacturers, and we have the knowledge and experience to assess your case and advise you on the possible outcomes.
 We also have access to investigators and experts who work with us to build a strong case for you.

 Non-economic damages are more difficult to establish because they are intangible and subjective.
 They include such things as pain and suffering, loss of enjoyment of activities, and emotional anguish.
 If the truck accident results in a death or catastrophic injury, the greatest losses may be non-economic.
 In this case, you should speak with a Waco wrongful death attorney.